Hiring grads with degrees in: all university degree disciplines

 We offer a starting salary of $67, 100.00 , plus an additional 15.4% employer contribution to superannuation.
 Upon successful completion of the Defence Graduate program, you will advance to a minimum of $73, 256.00 pa, plus an additional 15.4% employer contribution to superannuation.

 As a full-time Defence employee, graduates are offered generous leave entitlements, including 20 days annual leave per year, personal leave, public holidays, and a paid Christmas stand-down.
 You will also be entitled to three months long service leave after 10 years of recognised service.

 Flexible Work Options

 Defence Australian Public Service employees are required to work 7.5 hours per day (37.5 hours per week).
 Flexible work hours are offered as an alternative to the traditional 9–5 work day and allow staff to vary their daily arrival or departure time to fit within their work area requirements and their lifestyle.
-Generally, the span of time within which staff can work their required hours on a flexible basis is 7am–7pm, but individual arrangements should be negotiated to fit in with your team and work requirements.
+Generally, the span of time within which staff can work their required daily 7.5 hours on a flexible basis is 7am–7pm, but individual arrangements should be negotiated to fit in with your team and work requirements.
 Access to flexible working hours is predominantly available to employees at the classification of APS Level 6 (or equivalent) and below, but local arrangements can be entered into for Executive Level staff.

 Transition from study to career can be a challenging one.
-For many of you, it is also first time you have lived away from home, and most graduates are moving interstate.
-We work hard to make the whole process as easy as possible for you, we offer a generous package, including covering your removal and relocation expenses, to provide assistance with relocation.
+For many of you, it may also be the first time you have lived away from home, with most Defence graduates moving interstate.
+We work hard to make the whole process as easy as possible for you, and we offer a generous package, including covering your removal and relocation expenses, to provide assistance with relocation.
 We also provide you with 20 days temporary accommodation in serviced apartments to allow you time to find a home at your new location.